data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Generic - Exception handling.md

 \5.
-Exception Logging in OMD
+Exception Logging in ETL process control

-The objective of the OMD framework is to provide a structured approach to describing and recording operational information about the ETL process.
+The objective of the ETL process control (DIRECT) framework is to provide a structured approach to describing and recording operational information about the ETL process.
 It provides a logical layer of abstraction so that a consistent view of the data logistical process can be visualised, maintained and reported independent of toolset in place.

-Exception handling methodology uses the OMD framework to store the messages as they are produced during the batch process.
+Exception handling methodology uses the ETL process control framework to store the messages as they are produced during the batch process.
 The purpose of this table is a dual one; both to enable operational reporting on exceptions as they occur, and to support the exception recycling process (see chapter **Error!
 Reference source not found.** for more details on recycling).
-While OMD supports the Error Bitmap concept it is important to note that **Error Bitmaps can also be added as attributes to Interpretation Area, Helper Area and Reporting Structure Area tables**.
+It is important to note that **Error Bitmaps can also be added as attributes to Interpretation Area, Helper Area and Reporting Structure Area tables**.
 This is because business logic is handled by ETL in these sections of the architecture.

-Figure 2: OMD with exception handling
+Figure 2: ETL control with exception handling

-5.1      OMD Exception Logging Tables
+5.1      Exception Logging Tables